Home

 Picture a company trying to understand how customers decide to sign up for their product.
 Along the customer's journey, buyers first see an ad on a tech blog a few months ago.
 Then, they attend a webinar, and finally, they receive a targeted mail, prompting them to convert.

 Using a time decay attribution model, the email they received just before the conversion gets the most credit (50%) because it had the most immediate impact.
-The webinar would recieve some credit (30%), and the initial ad (20%) would receive the least credit.
+The webinar would receive some credit (30%), and the initial ad (20%) would receive the least credit.

 This model recognizes that while all interactions play a role, their influence varies over the customer journey from the first touch to conversion.
 It helps companies see which touch points were most influential, allowing them to fine-tune their marketing strategy accordingly.